Field Borders for Agronomic, Economic and Wildlife Benefits

 Managing insect pests is a very important consideration for corn and soybean producers.
 Crop production and protection programs rely on integrated pest management (IPM) approaches to prevent and solve problems.
 Concerns exist about the potential for pest insects to move into adjacent crops from field borders.
 However, studies have shown that grass and forb mixtures recommended for use in field borders do not negatively affect corn or soybean yields, which suggests that the potential for increased insect pests is not a concern.
 These borders had no affect on the abundance of bean leaf beetles (an important soybean insect pest), which helps alleviate farmers’ concerns.

 In fact, field borders planted to warm-season grass mixtures were found to potentially enhance the management of European corn borer (ECB) by reducing infestation of the corn stalks in the field by up to two to three times less when compared to field borders composed of cool-season grasses such as tall fescue.
 Warm-season grasses harbor large populations of predators and parasites of ECB, which may subsequently reduce the abundance of ECB in corn fields.
-Because these findings are contrary to previous work that suggested warm-season grass actually increases abundance of ECB, additional research is needed to study the relationship between warm-season grass and the European corn borer.
+Because these findings are contrary to previous work that suggested warm-season grass actually increases abundance of ECB, additional research is needed to study the relationship between warm-season grass and ECB.

 While the net benefits were not positive for all scenarios, the simulations generally showed that, of the farm types studied (corn-soybean-wheat rotations), program payments would likely offset all of the foregone returns from crops, even with projections of historically high crop prices.